 Without a finite moment at the creation of the universe in which nothingness has become something, there is no point of origin for time.
 There are no beginnings.

-The concept of infinite expansion without a beginning can be difficult to digest, but that doesn't make it nonsense.
+The concept of infinite expansion without a birth, without a beginning can be difficult to metabolize, but that doesn't make it nonsense.

 And, paradoxically by paradox, if instead time has always existed (because the universe itself has always existed) then perhaps it never existed.
 Indeed, what is time without beginning or end?